Creating a Docker image

-The first step to getting your code to run on a provider node is preparing a Docker image.
-This image will define the virtual machine in which your logic is going to be executed by provider nodes.
+The first step to getting your code to run within the VM runtime on a provider node is preparing a Docker image.
+This image will define the contents of the virtual machine which is going to be executed by provider nodes.

-The below diagram depicts a simplified flow of interaction between the requestor agent and images running in runtimes on providers:
+The below diagram depicts a simplified, example flow of interaction between the requestor agent and containers running on providers:

 Let's start with the definition for our image.
 We're going to use the following